natmasslove/aws_howto/glue_connections_snowflake_sap/README.md

 * *IAM Role for Sample Glue Job*

-  It provides minimal required permission for the sample glue job.
+  It provides minimum required permission for the sample glue job to run.

 * *Sample Glue Job to test connectivity*

-  Job source code can be found in glue/sample_snowflake_job.py.
-  It contains a snippet on howto connect to Snowflake from pySpark job and execute simple query.
+  Job source code is located in glue/sample_snowflake_job.py and contains a snippet demonstrating how to connect to Snowflake from pySpark job and execute simple query.

-In order to upload Glue Job script onto S3, run the following command (don't forget to put actual S3 bucket name there):
+In order to upload Glue Job script onto S3, run the following command (replace {{s3_bucket_name}} with actual S3 bucket name):
 ```bash
 aws s3 cp glue/sample_snowflake_job.py s3://{{s3_bucket_name}}/scripts/
 ```

-### Testing connectivity
+### Verify connectivity

-Now we want to run our sample Glue Job to ensure it connects to Snowflake successfully:
+To confirm that our sample Glue Job can successfully connect to Snowflake, we'll run it using the following command:

 ```bash
 aws glue start-job-run --job-name gluejob-awshowto-snowflake-sample
 ```

+This will trigger the job, which can be monitored in the AWS Glue console.
+Once the job completes, you can check its logs to verify that it was able to connect to Snowflake and execute the query successfully.

 <a id="sap"></a>
 ## Connecting to SAP HANA

 ### Download JDBC driver and upload to s3 bucket

-Run the following commands to upload SAP JDBC driver into your S3 bucket.
+Run the following commands to upload SAP JDBC driver into your S3 bucket:

 Notes:
-* More up-to-date version of JDBC driver might be available when you're reading this.
-You can replace the url in the first line of code below.
-Also you will need to change the file name in cloudformation/030_glue_sap.yaml (GlueConnectionSAP resource)
+* More recent version of JDBC driver might be available at the time you read this.
+You can substitute the URL in the first line of code with updated one.
+Additionally, you will need to modify driver's filename in cloudformation/030_glue_sap.yaml (GlueConnectionSAP resource)
-* Please replace {{s3_bucket_name}} with the bucket created in prerequisites section.
+* Make sure to replace {{s3_bucket_name}} with the name of bucket created in prerequisites section.

 ```bash
 wget -N -P jdbc_drivers/ https://repo1.maven.org/maven2/com/sap/cloud/db/jdbc/ngdbc/2.12.9/ngdbc-2.12.9.jar